hartwigmedical/peach/README.md

 equal to the `sample_r_id` argument, and the "GT" sub-field for this sample should be included and filled in with diploid calls.

 The calls in the VCF should be with respect to a v37 reference genome.
+Support for calls wrt v38 is experimental.

 ### JSON
 For an example of a valid panel JSON (with fake data), see